More

 Image credit: Unsplash

 A grape is a berry-like fruit found on the deciduous woody vines of the Vitis genus of flowering plants.
 Grapes can be eaten fresh as table grapes or dried as raisins, currants, and sultanas.
-They can also be used to make wine, jam, grape juice, jelly, grape seed extract, vinegar, and grape seed oil.
+They can also make wine, jam, grape juice, jelly, grape seed extract, vinegar, and grape seed oil.

 They’re nutrient-dense, sweet as candy, and have been a staple of civilization since the dawn of time.
 Grapes are served in a variety of ways to fulfill our cravings, including fresh bunches, dried snack-friendly nuggets, and their essence extracted and fermented into intoxicating elixirs.

-Nutritional value
+Nutritional Value

-Grapes are high in several important nutrients.
+Grapes are high in several essential nutrients.

 One cup (151 grams) of red or green grapes contains the following nutrients: